 For instance, A MIDI Keyboard is literally constructed to imitate an actual keyboard, and a drum pad is much closer to a real drum kit than just using a trackpad or a mouse.

-While I’ll always have a love for creating music with computers, including some of the available gear like a drum pad and MIDI keyboard, nothing comes close to creating music with an actual instrument.
+While I’ll always have a love for creating music with computers, including some of the available gear like a drum pad and MIDI keyboard, nothing comes close to creating music with an actual instrument, for instance, I would obviously much rather use my PRS SE Custom 24 from ZZounds than use a guitar VST, however, amp sims like Blue Cat’s Axe Pack from Plugin Boutique are amazing to use and incredibly convenient.

 Features and Specifications